 The framework has mentioned that interest deductibility would be limited.
 This will impact Canadian companies using Debt Finance at US operations.
 Usually, Multinational Enterprise uses debt financing to leverage the tax benefit of deducting interest expense at US subsidiaries.
 In addition, debt financing can also avoid dividend withholding tax when repatriating income.

-Following chart demonstrate a common example of debt financing foreign subsidiary,
+Following chart demonstrate a common example of the debt financing foreign subsidiary,

 This site provides general information on various tax issues and other matters.
 The information is not intended to constitute professional advice and may not be appropriate for a specific individual or fact situation.
 It is written by the author solely in their personal capacity and cannot be attributed to the accounting firm with which they are affiliated.
 It is not intended to constitute professional advice, and neither the author nor the firm with which the author is associated shall accept any liability in respect of any reliance on the information contained herein.
 Readers should always consult with their professional advisors in respect of their particular situation.